Franck-Dernoncourt/NeuroNER/install_windows.md

 ```

 ## SpaCy
 You need to install SpaCy.
-To do so, two solutions.
+To do so, 3 solutions.

 Solution 1: Installing Visual Studio Express 2015 (https://www.visualstudio.com/vs/visual-studio-express, free but takes 12 GB of space on the hard drive), then run:
 ```